puk18/bigdata-project-w2020/README.md

 SVM: SVM(Support Vector Machine) is the differentiating classifier which is used for linear and non linear data and it is defined by a type of separation called hyperplane.
 This method is supported by a labeled training data set which is supervised and the algorithm gives the output in the form of hyperplane which differentiates new examples.
 Hyperplane is a new dimension which seeks for optimal separation so called decision boundary.
 The core idea behind this algorithm is to separate the data from two different classes in the fashion of a hyperplane.
 Usually there are an infinite number of lines i.e. hyperplanes that separates two classes but this algorithm aims to minimize the classification error and it searches the hyperplane that has the maximum margin known as maximum marginal hyperplane(MMH)

 References:
-[1]  Roy, Chanchal K., and James R. Cordy.
+1. Roy, Chanchal K., and James R. Cordy.
 “NICAD: Accurate detection of near-miss intentional clones using flexible pretty-printing and code normalization.”
 Program Comprehension, ICPC.
 The 16th IEEE International Conf. on.
 IEEE, 2008.

-[2]  Baxter, Ira D., et al. “Clone detection using abstract syntax trees.”
+1. Baxter, Ira D., et al. “Clone detection using abstract syntax trees.”
 Software Maintenance, Proc. , Int.l Conf. on.
-IEEE, 1998.
+IEEE, 1998. .
-[3].Code clones detection using machine learning technique: Support vector machine.https://ieeexplore.ieee.org/document/7813733
+1. Code clones detection using machine learning technique: Support vector machine.https://ieeexplore.ieee.org/document/7813733
-[4].Semantic Clone Detection Using Machine Learning https://ieeexplore.ieee.org/document/7838289
+1. Semantic Clone Detection Using Machine Learning https://ieeexplore.ieee.org/document/7838289